Ivan-SB/gpio-cfg/README.md

 # gpio-cfg

+## Newer project
+This project is abandonware
+I've recycled the C++ code and added some python wrapper to make it easier to install and maintain the project.
+New version is at https://github.com/Ivan-SB/stm32fgpiocfg

 ## Overview
 This program read pin definitions from an STCubeMX project and write C code to set up quickly STM32F1xx GPIO.
 The generated code setup and apply all the configuration in as fewer step as possible inspite of looping over every pin.